casey-leedom/up206a-casey/Week3_reading_assignment.md

 #### Response

 After reading "Off the Grid... and Back Again?
-The Recent Evolution of American Street Network Planning and Design" by Geoff Boeing and listening to his talk with the previous class, I find it interested how he created a system to model street griddedness, tying in relevant variables and using mathematical analyses to produce results.
+The Recent Evolution of American Street Network Planning and Design" by Geoff Boeing and listening to his talk with the previous class, I find it interesting how he created a system to model street griddedness, tying in relevant variables and using mathematical analyses to produce results.
 I'm optimistic that griddedness, and therefore density, active transportation, and sustainability are making a comeback in American cities, since the current climate crisis calls for moves toward sustainable development practices.

 The paper left me with a couple thoughts and questions.